david-cr/DeepLearningExamples/PyTorch/LanguageModeling/BERT/README.md

    ```

 Where `<opt_level>` is the optimization level.
 In the pretraining, `O2` is set as the optimization level.
 Mixed precision training can be turned on by passing the `fp16` argument to the `run_pretraining.py` and `run_squad.py`.
 All shell scripts have a positional argument available to enable mixed precision training.

-#### Enabling TF32

-TensorFloat-32 (TF32) is the new math mode in [NVIDIA A100](https://www.nvidia.com/en-us/data-center/a100/) GPUs for handling the matrix math also called tensor operations.
-TF32 running on Tensor Cores in A100 GPUs can provide up to 10x speedups compared to single-precision floating-point math (FP32) on Volta GPUs.

-TF32 Tensor Cores can speed up networks using FP32, typically with no loss of accuracy.
-It is more robust than FP16 for models which require high dynamic range for weights or activations.

-For more information, refer to the [TensorFloat-32 in the A100 GPU Accelerates AI Training, HPC up to 20x](https://blogs.nvidia.com/blog/2020/05/14/tensorfloat-32-precision-format/) blog post.

-TF32 is supported in the NVIDIA Ampere GPU architecture and is enabled by default.

 ### Glossary

 **Fine-tuning**